slidewiki/platform-runtime/README.md

 # platform-runtime
-Docker image containing everything to run the SlideWiki Platform
+Docker base image for the development and deployment image of the SlideWiki platform.

+Derived from this image are:

+- slidewiki/platform
+- slidewiki/devserver